 The elderly population is at serious risk of falls, and these often result in extensive hospitalization and huge medical bills.
 Why do the elderly tend to fall?
 Well, many times the fall is the first sign that the senior’s condition is rapidly deteriorating.
 It could also be due to another’s negligence.
 If you suspect negligence was the cause of your loved ones’ fall, explore your legal options with an elderly fall injury lawyer in Orange County.

 How Common Are Falls?

 According to the National Council on Aging, approximately 25% of all seniors will fall in a given year.
 Put into perspective, that is one serious fall every 11 seconds and a fatal one every 19 seconds.
 Every day.
 In terms of costs, the numbers are staggering.
-In 2013, injuries from falls cost $34 billion.
+In 2015, injuries from falls cost more than $50 billion.
 That number is expected to rise to $67.7 billion by 2020.

 What Usually Causes a Fall?

 Seniors may take a spill for one of many reasons, usually: